 The data and analysis presented herein shows level of service (LOS) needs in transportation, parks and recreation, and stormwater management.
-The proposed Schedule of Capital Improvements (SCI) in Table 17 is intended to address the maintenance and improvement of public facilities.
+Tables 14 and 15 below show the projected 5-year revenues and planned project expenditures for capital improvements in the City.
+The proposed Schedule of Capital Improvements (SCI) in Table 16 (pages 32-34) is intended to address the maintenance and improvement of public facilities including transportation, stormwater/drainage and parks in FY 2021-2025.